 Drive an hour outside of Orlando and you arrive at the Sawmill gay Camping Resort.
 It’s a world away from Universal Studios and Disney, but a world certainly worth discovering!

 Whether you're sleeping in the open air at the tent site, renting a cabin or RV, or only visiting for a few hours (via a day pass), this LGBTQ campground has everything you could ask for.
-From the clothing-optional pool to the acres of land to stroll around, you’ll feel immersed within the spirit of nature living.
+From the clothing-optional pool to the acres of land to stroll around, you’ll feel immersed in the spirit of natural living.

 Country and disco fans face-off, with a choice between a fabulous nightclub (aptly named Woody’s!) or a country-style hoedown in the courtyard.
 The gay campground regularly hosts events like drag queen bingo or karaoke nights, which leads to some rather amusing shenanigans… We’ve certainly embarrassed ourselves by cracking a go at the mic, but isn’t that what it's all about?